Stinkdigital

-Stink Studios (formerly Stinkdigital) is a global creative studio with offices in London, New York, Los Angeles, Paris, Shanghai, Berlin and Sao Paulo.
+Stink Studios (formerly Stinkdigital) is a global creative studio with offices in London, New York, Los Angeles, Paris, Shanghai, Berlin and São Paulo.
 The company is part of the Stink Group, an independently-owned global creative network.
 Stink Studios creates digital and integrated advertising working across film, design, technology and strategy.
 Its clients include Google, Spotify, Twitter, Ray-Ban and Nike.

 History

 Stinkdigital was founded in January 2009 as an interactive production company by Mark Pytlik, and Daniel Bergmann, Founder and Executive Producer of global film production company Stink.
 The company opened with a small office of five people.
 Its first project, done with Tribal DDB Amsterdam, was Carousel (advertisement), an interactive long form internet film for Philips to promote Philips Cinema 21:9 TV.
 Carousel went on to win the Film Grand Prix at Cannes Lions International Festival of Creativity that year.

 In April 2010, the company opened their second office in New York City, USA.

 In December 2012, the company opened their third office in Paris, France.

 In June 2014, the company opened their fourth office in Berlin, Germany.

 In January 2015, the company opened their fifth office in Los Angeles, USA.

 In January 2017, Stinkdigital rebranded to Stink Studios.